Tour start → end dates | Price | Enquire |

 Day 31 - 34

-PLEASE NOTE: As we leave the truck on the mainland, basic tourist class accommodation (B&B) is included in the tour price but for the sake of flexibility other meals are left for your own account.
-Typically, we spend one night in Stone Town and the next two nights in the north of the island at one of the beaches.
-Your tour leader will be available to assist if you if you have any questions or need activities arranged.
-Please note that some group members may be starting their tour in Dar es Salaam.
+PLEASE NOTE: In addition to basic tourist class accommodations (B&B), other meals are left for your own account after we leave the truck on the mainland.
+The first night is spent in Stone Town, followed by three nights at one of the beaches in the north of the island.
+Your guide will be able to assist you with any questions you may have or to arrange activities.
+There is a possibility that some group members will begin their tour in Dar es Salaam.
 Both old and new are invited to join in any group outings.

-Trip Highlights: Ferry to Zanzibar, Stone Town, Northern beaches, Optional Zanzibar activities
+Trip Highlights: Stone Town, Northern Beaches, Optional Zanzibar Activities

-Accommodation: Stone Town (1 night), Kendwa Northern beaches – Sunset Bungalows or similar (3 nights) – Twin/ triple rooms with en-suite facilities
+Accommodation: Stone Town – All Seasons Hotel (1 night), Northern Beaches / Nungwi – Amaan Beach Bungalows or similar (3 nights) – Twin/ triple rooms with en-suite facilities

 Meals included: Breakfast included with hotel accommodation